mobfishgmbh/Cardboard-VR-Unity-SDK/README.md

 - Cardboard View on smartphone
 - Simple, independent package
-- iOS support
+- iOS and Android support
-- OpenGL ES 3.0 and Metal Support (as well as OpenGL ES 2.0)
+- OpenGL ES 3.0 and Metal(iOS) and Vulcan(Android) Support (as well as OpenGL ES 2.0)
 - Ability to set cardboard profile in script
 - Switch between vr and no-vr mode (magic window)